 Keep Cooking and Carry On by Jamie Oliver: Episode One

 During the first programme viewers were treated to a whole range of quick recipes in just half an hour.
 A versatile veggie chilli kicked things off which can be made in bulk and frozen.
-Jamie then showed viewers how to make speedy fresh pasta that doesn't require a machine, as well as a simple tomato sauce and a step-by-step for carbonara.
+Jamie then showed viewers how to make speedy fresh pasta that doesn't require a machine, as well as a simple tomato sauce and a step-by-step carbonara.
 A pea pesto finished things off for a healthy way to get veg into little ones while also ensuring they polish off what's on their plates.
-All recipes are on Jamie Oliver's website.

 Keep Cooking and Carry On by Jamie Oliver: Episode Three